ThisIsntTheWay/abki-deck-automation/README.md

   - Card template definitions.
 - `decks`
   - CSV files of decks.
-    Each file gets rendered into its own subdeck, with the file name being name of the deck.
+    Each file gets rendered into its own subdeck, with the **file name** being the name of the deck.
-    - Assuming `singleDeck: False` in `config.yaml`
+    - Assuming `singleDeck: false` in `config.yaml`.
+      If set to `true`, only a file called `main.csv` will be consumed.
 - `config.yaml`
   - Contains deck information such as master deck name, model name and note fields.

-### Deck config
+### Script/deck config
+The file `/anki/config.yaml` contains configuration of the script and Anki deck itself.
-The file `/anki/config.yaml` must at minimum contain the following:
+It must, at minimum, contain the following:
 ```yaml
 masterDeckName: test_deck
 modelName: test_model